NATIONAL SERPENT DAY

 - Snakes are cold-blooded, or ectotherms, and must sun themselves to regulate their body temperatures.

 - While most snakes lay eggs, some give live birth.

 - From anti-tumor treatments to antibacterial properties, snake venom has been studied for medical purposes for many years.

 Do some research on snakes or go to a zoo to see some in person.
+You could also read up on snakes, watch a documentary or movie featuring snakes.
 Use #NationalSerpentDay to post on social media.